French theatre of the late 18th century: Politics and the theatre

 In addressing the National Assembly in early 1791, the aforementioned Mirabeau declared that "when the time comes for us to concern ourselves with the education of the masses, in which the theatre must play its part, it will be seen that drama can be transformed into a very active, very rigorous morality."

 As Mirabeau’s declaration suggests, the revolutionary governments used theatre to promote republican ideology and morality.
 According to F. W. J. Hemmings, in the plays produced in Paris between 1793 and 1794, over two-thirds conveyed a political message.
 However, the question of what constituted a drama that espoused proper political messages and appropriate republican morals ultimately fell to the government.
 Consequently, in its efforts to utilize the theatre for political ends, the government became repressive, much in the same way that the monarchy had been.
 Because the theatre was viewed as a tool of political advancement, plays that did not purify public morals or politically align with the central government became censored in some way.
 Plays were either outright banned, or altered to remove any references to the defunct institutions of the Ancien Régime and to better promote republican morals, as was often the case with familiar classics such as Molière’s Tartuffe.
 Prior to August 1793, the central government enforced such censorship through repressive means.
-Because of the Chapelier Law of 1791, passed under the National Assembly, abolishing the censorship of theatre, the government had to justify its censorship through claims that a particular dramatic performance caused a public disturbance.
+Because of the Chapelier Law of 1791, passed under the National Assembly, abolishing the censorship of theatre, the government could only ban a particular dramatic performance that could be argued had caused a public disturbance.

 This was the case with the play L’Ami des Lois.
-As the controversial trial of the King was taking place in early 1793, Jean-Louis Laya created the play L’Ami des Lois as an attack on the growing Jacobin extremism of the time and as an expression of his desire for renewed moderation and liberty with order.
-This challenged the authority of the revolutionary power structures that were becoming increasingly dominated by Jacobin radicals.
-In the play, these radical Jacobins are depicted as self-interested and calculating villains, while the former aristocrats are portrayed as patriotic.
-Complaints arose, and under the pretext that the play was causing public disturbance, the Paris Commune, predominantly controlled by Jacobins, banned it.
+As the controversial trial of the King was taking place in early 1793, Jean-Louis Laya created the play L’Ami des Lois as an attack on perceived Jacobin extremism of the time and as an expression of his desire for moderation.
+In the play, Jacobins are depicted as self-interested and calculating villains, while the aristocrats are portrayed as patriotic.
+Resulting complaints from the public led to the Paris Commune, in part controlled by Jacobins, banning the play for public disturbance.
 This occurred on January 10, 1793, only eight days after its first production.
 Playwright Laya protested what he considered an arbitrary censorship to his play.
 He criticized the new censorship undertaken by the revolutionary French government as more despotic than that of the institutions of the Ancien Régime.
 Although a supporter of the early stages of the Revolution, Laya’s L’Ami des Lois, and subsequent criticisms of the government, resulted in his official denunciation by Jean-Marie Collot d'Herbois, a member of the Committee of Public Safety.
-To avoid punishment, Laya went into hiding and did not reappear until after the radical Reign of Terror had come to an end.
+To avoid punishment, Laya went into hiding and did not reappear until after the Reign of Terror had come to an end.